 What are Every Learner's Most Important Lessons?...

-and the impact this can have; 10% of today’s children warrant a mental health diagnosis, and an estimated 75% of our adult mental-health service users developed their illness before their 18th birthday.
-Despite these alarming statistics, there are very few opportunities available for
+10% of today’s children warrant a mental health diagnosis, but despite these alarming statistics, there are very few opportunities available

 With all evidence pointing to a long overdue need to equip them with the knowledge and tools to both understand and manage their

-emotional health, we've recently teamed up with Derbyshire Adult & Community Education Services (DACES) to develop such resources.
+emotional wellbeing, we've recently teamed up with Derbyshire Adult & Community Education Services (DACES) to develop such resources.

 DACES provides education for 14-19 year olds who cannot access mainstream education for reasons such as challenging

-to explore how their brains work and to help learners take responsibility for cultivating emotional wellness in themselves and their peers.
+to discover how their brains work and to help learners take responsibility for cultivating emotional wellness in themselves and their peers.